vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 # IANA Considerations {#iana_requests}

-This document defines one new entry in the TLS ExtensionsType Values
+This document defines one new entry in the TLS ExtensionType Values
 registry:

 Value | Extension Name | TLS 1.3 | Recommended | Reference